DylanParenzee/python3_learning_journey/README.md

   09.03.23

-- Inherent truthyness and falseyness
+- Inherent truthyness and falsey-ness
 - comparitives and operators